Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 **Edit 2025: time has passed since this project which was my very first repository.
 All the features presented here (emulator + decoder + paper emulator) are now smashed into the [TinyGB Printer](https://github.com/Raphael-Boichot/The-TinyGB-Printer) device for RP2040.
-The codes in the current project are of course still updated.**
+The codes in the current project are of course updated from time to time.**

 # Gameboy Printer Paper Simulation